 Two weeks later I had to return to Cornwall so grabbed the opportunity to paint when I could.

-Did two studies of the harbour at Portscatho near Falmouth.
-It was a wonderful breezy day with sharp clear light,.
+I did two studies of the harbour at Portscatho near Falmouth.
+It was a wonderful breezy day with sharp clear light.
 The sea in so many blues and full of energy in the sunlight.

-... and a view form my friends veranda, the estuary of the River Fowey, looking across towards a china clay loading factory where huge ships arive to take the clay.
-There is one docked there, the prow can just be seen on the RH side past the trees, green and dull red above the waterline, it needs slightly enhancing to make it more noticeable.
+... and below a view from my friend's veranda on the estuary of the River Fowey, looking across towards a china clay loading factory where huge ships arrive to take the clay.
+There is a ship docked there, the green prow can just be seen on the RH side past the trees, and dull red above the waterline.
 The tide was out but also my supply of white paint so I could't render the foreground as well as I'd have liked.

 This was a small commission for someone who had lived in All Cannings.
 Looking towards the Village in the Vale of Pewsey, Wiltshire .
 This is a spectacular and beautiful part of the county, wheat farming land, where crop circles often appear, and the hills stretch for some miles.
 I should paint more of that area.
 20" x 10"Oil on gesso board